Roller-coaster FTSE rallies after U.S. data

 "Investor sentiment towards stocks improved slightly today as bargain hunters emerged from the sidelines.
 European indices have suffered such big losses in the past few days that it was inevitable that a rally would ensue at some point," said Angus Campbell, Head of Market Analysis, Capital Spreads.

-Movements by miners .FTNMX1770 clearly illustrated the roller coaster session for the blue chips.
+Movements by miners clearly illustrated the roller coaster session for the blue chips.

 Having been the main prop for an early rise by the FTSE 100 index, the sector soon dropped back mirroring copper as data out of top metals consumer China showed headline growth in imports unexpectedly stalled last month.